The 2023 Edition in Transylvania, Romania

 Welcome to the first Academy Program in the world dedicated exclusively to Cultural Sustainability

-From the author of TEDx Talk "Cultural Fashion: Transform the Fashion Industry from Villain to Hero" Monica Boța-Moisin, and the CIPRI® team, comes a unique cross-disciplinary approach that brings in-depth perspectives on Cultural Sustainability across 5 LEARNING PILLARS.
+From the author of TEDx Talk "Cultural Fashion: Transform the Fashion Industry from Villain to Hero" Monica Boța-Moisin, and the CIPRI® team, comes a unique cross-disciplinary approach that brings in-depth perspectives on Cultural Sustainability across 5 KNOWLEDGE PILLARS.

 "Cultural Sustainability enables environmental and social sustainability through traditional and Indigenous methods of working in harmony with nature"